Back

 7. A video streaming app

-Although many people still prefer full screens, most users can’t wear laptops all the time — on public transport or just outside their homes.
+Although many people still prefer full screens, most users can’t carry laptops all the time — on public transport or just outside their homes.
 You can offer a cross-platform video streaming service that would work great on all devices.
 To stand out, include different content: movies, shows, news, lectures, and product reviews.
 And monetize this service using the freemium model.

 We made a UI design concept for a movie streaming service.
 The dark theme makes an impression of a real movie theater.